 Answer: Hi Hamza.
 Your hair care routine is a way of caring for the condition of your hair and keeping it clean, healthy and shiny.
-What you cannot do, however, is prevent male pattern baldness – which appears to be the type of hair loss you are describing – by using hair care products, no matter how much or how little hair you have lost.
+What you cannot do with hair care products, however, is treat or prevent male pattern baldness – which appears to be the type of hair loss you are describing here – no matter how much or how little hair you have lost.

-This kind of genetic shedding which can cause a receding hairline – as you describe – is inherited from your parents and, although for many men who have this predisposition it may become more noticeable from their mid-to-late twenties, it can start any time following puberty.
+This kind of genetic shedding which can cause a receding hairline – as you mention – is inherited from your parents and, although for many men who have this predisposition it may become more noticeable from their mid-to-late twenties and thirties, it can actually start any time following puberty.

-Male hair loss is a permanent and progressive condition although the rate of shedding can vary from person to person, and many lifestyle factors including stress, smoking and dietary deficiencies can trigger its onset or accelerate its effects in those who are affected.
+Male pattern baldness is a permanent and progressive condition although the rate of shedding can vary from person to person, and many lifestyle factors including stress, smoking and dietary deficiencies can trigger its onset or accelerate its effects in those who are affected.

-The thinning hair caused by male pattern baldness is due to a process called ‘hair miniaturisation’.
-This happens when the testosterone in men prone to genetic hair loss is converted into dihydrotestosterone (DHT) which then attacks the hair follicles, slowly crushing them.
-This causes them to produce increasingly thinner hair around the top of the head, and can lead to the hair falling out completely, forming bald patches.
+The thinning hair caused by male pattern baldness is due to a process called ‘follicular miniaturisation’.
+This happens when the testosterone in men prone to genetic hair loss is converted into dihydrotestosterone (DHT) which then binds to the susceptible hair follicles located in the areas along the top of the scalp from crown to hairline and temples.
+This gradually crushes them, causing them to produce increasingly weaker, thinning hair and receding, which can eventually develop into baldness.

-Using shampoos, vitamins and hair oil have no effect on this type of hairloss condition; they can only benefit the health of the hair, they cannot stop it from thinning or falling out.
-There are two clinically-proven hair loss treatments for men which have been MHRA and FDA approved for this specific purpose as they inhibit the DHT from forming and help to accelerate regrowth.
+Using shampoos, vitamins and hair oil have no effect on this type of hairloss condition; they can only benefit the health of the hair, they cannot address a genetic hair loss condition.
+There are two clinically-proven hair loss treatments for men which have been MHRA licensed and FDA approved for this specific purpose, designed to inhibit the formation of DHT and help to accelerate hair growth.

-Belgravia clients often follow combination courses personalised to their specific needs but based around the primary treatments finasteride 1mg and minoxidil.
-These are the only proven treatments for male pattern baldness and they can be used in conjunction with boosters or your own vitamins such as biotin – although you should be careful as to your intake as biotin can actually cause hair loss if regularly taken in too large a dose.
+These are the only proven treatments for male pattern baldness and they can be used separately or together, and in conjunction with supplementary products that support hair growth, or your own vitamins such as biotin.
+You should, however, be careful as to your intake as biotin can actually cause hair loss if regularly taken in too large a dose.